jimkang/bloop/README.md

 Usage
 ----

-Copy [bloop.sh](bloop.sh) to the directory that houses your project and make it executable.
+Copy [bloop.sh](bloop.sh) to the directory that houses your projects and make it executable.
 If you're on OS X, look for the line in the script that says it should be uncommented (and comment out the line it says should be commented out).
 If you're on Linux, it should just work.
 I have not tried this on Cygwin.

 Then, just run `./bloop.sh` and answer the prompts.